 set date and disable

 Make sure that you are using logically correct conditions and choosing proper elements for them.

 When you set the condition, you can save the changes that will be applied to the calculator.

 Let's take an example of making the conditional system more clear.

-Below you can see the initial view of the Loan form sample calculator without any conditions.
+Below you can see the initial view of the Loan Form sample calculator without any conditions.

-For the condition, I will say that if the loan amount is greater than 15 000, set the annual interest rate to 10. if the loan amount is less than 5 000, hide the annual interest rate element.
+Condition: if the loan amount is greater than 15 000, set the annual interest rate to 10; if the loan amount is less than 5 000, hide the annual interest rate element.